Why Boys?

 These facts create a foundation for potential disconnection – particularly for boys who do not have immediate access to positive male role models/mentors at-home and/or at school.
 Providing ongoing access to positive adult male role models over a period of years, and exposing boys to Hope, Opportunity, Positive mentorship and Education, can re-write a boy’s story.
 An old-fashioned idea based on ancient wisdom.
 Wisdom that works.

 Knowledge is Power.
-Understanding the differences between boys and girls can only help us understand how to communicate effectively.
+Understanding the differences between boys and girls on balance can only help us understand how to communicate effectively.
 School counsellors are a good resource (opinions are not our own; links provided only for reference and consideration)

 The Boy Crisis: A Sobering look at the State of our Boys | Warren Farrell Ph.D. | TEDxMarin VIDEO